Cuba Christmas & New Year tour

 From watching fireworks from a roof in Remedios to walking tours of Viñales Valley and Old Havana, this is one Christmas & New Year tour that combines Cuban culture with fabulous festivities.

-Please note: this exclusive tour of Cuba at Christmas starts on December 22nd and December 23rd and only has limited numbers due to a maximum group size of 16 travellers.
+Please note: this exclusive tour of Cuba at Christmas starts on 22nd December and has limited numbers due to a maximum group size of 16 travellers.
 Booking early is definitely recommended.

 Check dates, prices & availability